sentrybottale/worder/README.md

 wordlist: A .txt file containing the wordlist (for file upload). url (form-data field): The target URL to crawl for words. wordLength (form-data field): Specifies the desired length for subsequence analysis.

-Testing with Postman
+Testing with Postman.
 To test the endpoints using Postman, set the method to POST and use the respective URLs:

 For the /api/upload endpoint, use http://localhost:3000/api/upload?wordLength=<desired_length>.
 You can either attach a wordlist file or provide a wordlist URL in the request body as JSON (e.g., {"url": "http://example.com/wordlist.txt"}).
 For the /api/crawl endpoint, use http://localhost:3000/api/crawl.
 Include the url and wordLength as form-data fields along with the wordlist file upload, if using file upload.